Joe Rogan is someone who almost needs no introduction.

-It may pose a challenge for many of you – and not in a “Grr, I’m going to come out on the other side stronger for it” kind of way.
+It may pose a challenge for many of you, and not in a “Grrr, I’m going to come out on the other side stronger for it” kind of way.
 I’m talking about a workout plan and diet that could prove detrimental to the wrong people.

 The Joe Rogan Diet Plan

-- A ketogenic diet (largely carnivorous)
+A ketogenic diet (largely carnivorous)Carnivore Diet

 - Intermittent fasting

 We’re talking about quite a disciplined approach.
 Cutting out as much processed foods, unnecessary carbs, and unnecessary sugars as possible.
-Or as Rogan states himself, “… no bread, very few carbs, no sugar, no bullshit…”.
-Hear that?
-No bullshit.
+Or as Rogan himself states, “No bread, very few carbs, no sugar, no bullshit.”

 “Healthy food, a lot of vegetables and a lot of game meat, mostly wild game.”

-- Eggs –
+- Bacon & Eggs

-The underlying theme in the Joe Rogan workout plan and diet is to be holistic.
+The underlying theme in Joe Rogan’s diet is to be holistic.
 He runs a well-oiled machine which he also “[changes the] spark plugs” for.
-The goal isn’t to be perfect, but to do your best when it comes to keeping yourself at your best.
+The goal isn’t to be perfect but to do your best when it comes to keeping yourself at your best.

 “I take vitamin supplements every day.
 I take multivitamins, I take probiotics, I take vitamin B12 and D. I do everything that I can to put my body and my brain in a good place, so I’m keeping my engine smooth.”

-Other supplements Joe Rogan consumes include:
+Other supplements Joe Rogan fuels himself with include:

 - Shroom Tech Sport